PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 SimData <- fn.connectanceOnInteraction(0.16)
 ~~~

-> Not being a R user, I cannot comment on the code - this being said, I have
+> Not being a `R` user, I cannot comment on the code - this being said, I have
 added a more detailed explanation of the structure of all models at TODO, and
-TODO
+TODO.
+One thing that happen is severe over-fitting of the data; depending on
+the `R` package used, this is a real risk, and maybe adequately pruned trees
+would not yield perfect predictions.
+As I now note at TODO, I checked that the
+accuracy on the training and testing set never differed by more than 5%, which
+would suggest overfitting.

 `SimData` is a data frame with 10 000 rows, containing four columns: logical
 vector for the presence of interactions, numeric vector for connectance;